How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 Save A LOT of Money

-Spend some time imaging what you could do with that money.
+Spend some time imagining what you could do with that money.
 Here are some ideas:

 I don’t know.
 It’s your life.
 The options are endless.